twinfoundation/tools/packages/cli-core/docs/reference/classes/CLIBase.md

 > `protected` **getCommands**(`program`): `Command`[]

-Get the commands for the CLI.
+Get the commands for the CLI, override in derived class to supply your own.

 #### Parameters